 - Transportation Services offers a campus-wide, ADA compliant, mass transit system.
 In most cases, transit services provide closer access to destinations than available parking spaces.
 Schedules are available at the Parking Office and from the Campus Transit section of the Transportation Services website.

 - Individuals who require access to marked handicap accessible parking spaces must apply for a state-issued handicap parking placard.
 Applications for Pennsylvania ADA placards and information for obtaining the placard are available from the Parking Office.
 Penn State is not authorized to issue handicap parking placards.
 All handicap parking placards must be obtained through the state.
-An additional fee may be charged for the ADA upgrade permit.
+An additional fee may be charged for the core upgrade permit.
 Students must display all three permits together.
-(ADA placard, PSU base student permit, and ADA upgrade permit).
+(ADA placard, PSU base student permit, and core upgrade permit).
 More information on temporary impairment is available at the Student Affairs website.

 - Warnings are sent by email to permit holders after two tickets are written against his/her permit in any semester or during summer session.